ElectionDataAnalysis/electiondata/README.md

 ### About ExternalIdentifiers
 (TODO)
-## How to run the app

 # Code components

-## Docker files

-### `src/election_anomaly/requirements.txt`
-Specifies necessary python packages that are not part of the standard python distribution

-### `src/election_anomaly/local_data` folder
-Contains one subfolder for each state, each containing three folders:
-* `data` containing data files
-* `meta` containing metadata files for the `data` files
-* `context` containing necessary state-specific information from sources other than the data files

-Also contains a subfolder `tmp` to hold temporary cleaned files for upload to db

-### About the `context` folder
-This folder contains contextual information about a particular state.
-This information may be common to many datafiles; it may be related to information in the datafile but may require some contextual knowledge outside of any particular datafile.
-For example, the fact that the election on 2018-11-06 in North Carolina was a `general` election is contextual knowledge.

-- DB elements that must be loaded from the `context` file (or corresponding attribute of state or datafile) before individual records in datafile are addressed: `election`, `reportingunit` , `party`, `office`
-- DB elements that must be loaded from each record in the datafile: `reportingunit` (type of reporting unit will need to be respected, e.g., `county` or `geoprecinct` or `other`)

 ### About the `CDF_schema_def_info` folder:
  - Contains folder `enumerations` with the various enumerations from the Common Data Format
  - Contains file `tables.txt` with the python dictionary determining the tables in the postgres common data format schema.

-## Naming conventions

 ### Strings used as names and dictionary keys
 Each element (each election, candidate, reporting unit, etc.) has a name -- a character string used in the `name` field in the corresponding database table, and also used in the files in the `context`  folder as keys in python dictionaries containing more info about the element.